pinglamb/math/groups/groups.md

 # Groups

-## Concrete Definition

 A group is the set of symmetries of something, and symmetry of something is just a way of mapping something to itself preserving all the structures.

-For example, consider the symmetries of an equilateral triangles.
+For example, consider the symmetries of an equilateral triangle.

 ![Equilateral Triangle](../images/equilateral-triangle.png)